-January 31, 2015
+April 30, 2015

-This Management's Discussion and Analysis ("MD&A") of Zenith Epigenetics Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto for the three and nine months ended January 31, 2015 and 2014 and the audited consolidated financial statements and the notes thereto and the Management's Discussion and Analysis for the years ended April 30, 2014 and the Management's Discussion and Analysis for the period from incorporation on April 10, 2013 to April 30, 2013.
+This Management's Discussion and Analysis ("MD&A") of Zenith Epigenetics Corp.'s ("Zenith" or the "Company") operations and financial position should be read in conjunction with the audited consolidated financial statements and the notes thereto for the years ended April 30, 2015 and 2014.
 Our financial statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and comprise Zenith and its wholly-owned subsidiaries RVX Therapeutics Inc. and Zenith Epigenetics Inc. Zenith Epigenetics Inc. is a US-based company incorporated on July 14, 2014 under the laws of Delaware.
 An advisory with respect to the use of non-IFRS measures is set out in this MD&A under "Non-IFRS Measures".
 All amounts in the following MD&A are stated in US dollars unless otherwise stated.
 References to "we", "us" or "our" mean Zenith unless the context otherwise requires.